fightforthefuture/eunetneutrality/app/index.md

 <!-- [Add your Twitter](#twitter){: .button} -->
 <!-- [Add your Site](#sites){: .button} -->

-{% include form.html cta="This is how we win.
-Write your comment to Europe's regulators, before the July 18 deadline." %}

-_[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to BEREC and update you on related campaigns.
-[Privacy Policy](https://www.fightforthefuture.org/privacy)_{: .disclosure}
+{% include form.html
+  cta="This is how we win.
+Write your comment to Europe's regulators, before the July 18 deadline." disclosure="[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to BEREC." opt_in="Subscribe to campaign updates from Fight for the Future.
+[Privacy Policy](https://www.fightforthefuture.org/privacy)"
+%}

 [Share this](https://www.facebook.com){: .share}
 [Tweet this](https://www.twitter.com){: .tweet}